homecu/ecsconsul/README.md

 ecsextender
 ========
-Extend an ECS cluster instance with Consul and some extras.
+Extend an ECS cluster instance with Consul and other goodies.

 Example user-data
 --------
-The use of this container is to run consul and some extras on an AWS ECS optimized AMI.
+The use of this container is to run consul and some other goodies on an AWS ECS optimized AMI.
 Your autoscaling group should use this user-data for proper operation.